 Drainage Area A - Storm water runoff from the paved public roadways connecting Pier 21 and Pier 22, a materials storage area, and the paved portions adjacent to the maintenance shop, offices, and welding shop compromise this area.
 There are four storm drains in this area.
 The majority of storm water runoff at the Facility collects in storm drain SD-1.
 Storm water runoff sheet flows off the edge of the pier to the harbor from the paved strip along the side of the offices and welding shop.
 The pier is curbed with small scuppers to allow storm water to run off.
 SD-2 and SD-3 are under cover from the welding shop roof with no storm water discharging through these drains.
-Runoff discharges to Honolulu Harbor through Outfalls 1, 2, 3, and 4 with a small amount of sheet flow directly off of the pier into the harbor.
+SD-4 is located at the northwest end of the facility with runoff from the road.
+Runoff discharges to Honolulu Harbor through Outfall 1 with a small amount of sheet flow directly off of the pier into the harbor.